• Skip to primary navigation

 What is Flatbread?

 Flatbreads have different thicknesses and you don't have to slice them.
 They can be plain or with toppings and there are many different ways of cooking them.
 You can bake them in an oven, fry them in hot oil, grill them over hot coals, and cook them on a hot pan, Tava, comal, or metal griddle.

 They are best when eaten freshly made but can be frozen and kept for up to 3 months.

-Flatbread in Turkey is a staple and there are many different varieties such as Sucuklu Pide (Turkish Bread with Spicy Sausage), Turkish Lahmacun, Gozleme (Turkish Pancakes and Bazlama.
-The main differences are in the shape, toppings and cooking methods.
+Flatbread in Turkey is a staple and there are many different varieties such as Sucuklu Pide (Turkish Bread with Spicy Sausage), Turkish Lahmacun, Gozleme (Turkish Pancakes), and Bazlama.
+The main differences are in the shape, toppings, and cooking methods.

 turkish pide with sucuk

-Sucuklu Pide is made with leavened dough, topped with spicy sausage and baked in a hot oven
+Sucuklu Pide is made with leavened dough, topped with spicy sausage, and baked in a hot oven

 Why This Recipe Works?

-• Bazlama is perfect for dipping soups or stews as well as for breakfast&brunch.
+• Bazlama is perfect for dipping soups or stews as well as for breakfast & brunch.

 • It freezes beautifully.
 You can keep the leftovers in the freezer for up to 3 months.

-• Strong white flour - It has a higher protein percentage than plain / all purpose flour and it gives more reliable results when making bread and bread rolls.
+• Strong white flour - It has a higher protein percentage than plain/all-purpose flour and it gives more reliable results when making bread and bread rolls.
 You can replace it with plain flour as long as you don't mind a bit less chewy bread.

-• Fast action dried yeast - You can use 10 grams of fresh yeast instead.
+• Fast-action dried yeast - You can use 10 grams of fresh yeast instead.

-Bazlama is surprisingly one of the easiest bread to make at home.
 You don't necessarily need a fancy fire stove, and you can cook them on a good-quality pan in just a few minutes.
 There are a few easy steps that you need to follow to achieve the best results:

-Prepare the Bazlama Dough
+Prepare the Dough

-Combine the yeast, sugar, and warm water into a bowl, and stir well.
+Combine the yeast, sugar, and warm water in a bowl, and stir well.
 Let the yeast activate for 5-10 minutes until the mixture is foamy and bubbly.
-Whisk in the yoghurt, then add ¾ of the flour along with the salt.
-Mix all together to form a dough.
-Gradually add the remaining flour until you get the right consistency.
-Knead it for few minutes until you get a soft and slightly sticky dough.

-bazlama dough before rising
+bazlama dough is in a bowl before rising

-bazlama dough after rising
+bazlama dough doubled the size after rising

 Shape the Bazlama

-Place the dough balls on a lightly floured surface, sprinkle some flour on top and let them rest for 10 minutes covered with a clean kitchen cloth.
+Place the dough balls on a lightly floured surface, sprinkle some flour on top, and let them rest for 10 minutes covered with a clean kitchen cloth.
 Take a dough ball and press it down.
-Roll it into a circle with a rolling pin about 20 cm (8")wide.
-Let the dough rest for another 10 minutes before cooking.

 cooking bazlama on a pan

-Set it aside on a plate and lightly brush with butter.
+Set it aside on a plate and lightly brush it with butter.
 Cover the cooked bazlama with a clean kitchen cloth or tin foil to keep them warm.
 Repeat the same with the remaining dough and serve them when they are still warm.

 You can keep this fluffy flatbread in the fridge for up to 2 days, or in the freezer for up to 3 months.
-Simply defrost and reheat them in the oven or on a pan, and they will taste as they are freshly cooked.
+Simply defrost and reheat them in the oven or on a pan, and they will taste as if they are freshly cooked.

 Can I make Bazlama ahead?